arcxp/datadog-service-catalog-metadata-provider/README.md

 - If there is no Org Rules file, the action will still run, but it will not enforce any rules.
 - If there _is_ a file, but it does not parse, the action will fail.
 This is to prevent a user from accidentally breaking the Org Rules File, and then not knowing why the action is failing, but also to make sure that if someone intended for rules to be followed, we respect that.
 - If there is an Org Rules File, but it does not contain any rules, the action will still run, but it will not enforce any rules (because there aren't any).

+## Trust, Privacy, and Security

+While this Custom Action does handle sensitive information (mostly your Datadog and GitHub secrets), this information is only used for the purpose of interacting with the Datadog and GitHub APIs.
+This information is not stored anywhere, and is not used for any other purpose.
+This Action is open source, and you are encouraged to review the code.

+All security reports and dependency vulnerabilities via GitHub's security features are reviewed and addressed as quickly as possible.
+If you have more questions, please review the `SECURITY.md` file in this repository.

+In no way does this Action phone home or otherwise send any information to any service other than GitHub or Datadog.

 ## References